-In 1999, 96 drugs containing colistin were marketed; this number had fallen to 29 in 2018.
-These drugs are authorised for different species and administered by different routes (parenteral, oral, intramammary or local).
+In 2019, 24 veterinary medicinal products containing colistin were marketed.
+These drugs are authorised for different species and administered by different routes (parenteral, oral or intramammary).
 Off-label uses not quantified by the pharmaceutical companies as part of this monitoring have not been considered.

-Tonnages of colistin used in veterinary medicine have been decreasing since national monitoring began: 63 tonnes in 1999 (4.81% of the tonnage of antimicrobials sold), 40 tonnes on average for the years 2014-2015 (6.12% of the tonnage sold) and 13 tonnes in 2018 (2.76% of the tonnage sold).
+Tonnages of colistin used in veterinary medicine have been decreasing since national monitoring began: 63 tonnes in 1999 (4.8% of the tonnage of antimicrobials sold), 40 tonnes on average for the years 2014-2015 (6.1% of the tonnage sold) and 10 tonnes in 2019 (2.4% of the tonnage sold).

 In 1999, the body weight treated by colistin accounted for 19.3% of the body weight treated, all species combined.
 This percentage changed little until 2015 and has been declining since.
-In 2018, the body weight treated by colistin accounted for 12.6% of the body weight treated.
+In 2019, the body weight treated by colistin accounted for 11.3% of the body weight treated.

 After increasing until 2007, exposure to colistin changed little between 2008 and 2011, and has been decreasing over the last few years (Figure 27).
-With an ALEA of 0.047 in 2018, a 66.6% decrease in exposure was observed compared to 2011 (all species and routes of administration combined).
+With an ALEA of 0.037 in 2019, a 73.3% decrease in exposure was observed compared to 2011 (all species and routes of administration combined).